Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Energy Injection into plasma due to Self-interaction of Ultrahigh-Energy Neutrinos

-In the previous section in Sec. \ref{self-interaction}, we discussed the UHE neutrino formation from super-heavy dark matter particle decay, leading to the production of photons via a new mediator one-loop scattering.
-This photon injection into the plasma can significantly alter its thermal evolution history.
-Now in this section, we discuss the energy injection rate into the plasma due to he radiative scattering of self-interacting ultra-high-energy neutrinos.
-Using the expression of cross-section given in eq.~(\ref{eq:crossec}), the interaction rate can be written as \cite{Döring_2024, PhysRevD.109.063007}
+{ In the previous section (Section \ref{self-interaction}), we discussed how UHE neutrinos are formed from the decay of superheavy dark matter particles and how photons are produced through a new mediator one-loop scattering process.
+The introduction of photons into the plasma can significantly influence its thermal and ionization evolution history.
+In this section, we will examine the energy injection rate into the plasma resulting from the radiative scattering of UHE neutrinos with background neutrinos.
+The cosmic neutrino background temperature evolves as

-where $f(p)$ is the momentum distribution of the cosmic neutrino background and $v_{\rm M}$ is the Moller velocity.
-The present-day cosmic neutrino background temperature is $T_\nu = 1.9$ K. Given this, the cosmic neutrino background can be considered non-relativistic with $m_{\nu_{\mu}} \gg T_\nu$.
-Under this condition, the center of mass energy essentially becomes independent of momentum $p$, and it can be approximated as $s\approx{2 m_{\nu_\mu} E_{\nu}}$, and the Moller velocity is given by $v_{\rm M}=1$ \cite{Doring:2023vmk}.
-Thus, the interaction rate of scattering on a population of non-relativistic CMB neutrino background becomes \cite{Doring:2023vmk, PhysRevD.109.063007, PhysRevD.110.123033}